 XLIFF stands for XML Localization Interchange File Format.
-It’s an industry standard, which means that most translation agencies and tools regularly work with it and it guarantees a smooth translation process.
+It’s an industry-standard, which means that most translation agencies and tools regularly work with it and it guarantees a smooth translation process.

 NOTE: The XLIFF import/export is the Enterprise plan feature.

-Using XLIFF, the author and co-authors can export all course texts into a XLIFF 1.2 file in just one click and then import a translated file back.
+Using XLIFF, the author and co-authors can export all course texts into an XLIFF 1.2 file in just one click and then import a translated file back.
 A new course will be created with the original texts replaced by the translated texts.

 TIP: There are various tools you can find on the internet that allow editing XLIFF files easily, like Lokalise.